From Tartan to Tartanry

 In the mid 1990s I was a semi-professional Scotsman attached to a university at what was once the edge of empire (western division).
 As such, I was on the speed dial of various local and national chat show hosts who were occasionally inclined to talk about Scotland.

 The introduction to the book quotes BBC commentator Andrew Marr as saying ‘the deconstruction of the tartan cult is itself in danger of becoming a cult’.
 Editor Ian Brown takes issue with Marr’s use of the word ‘deconstruction’ though the general point seems about right and Brown’s book may even attest it.
-From Tartan to Tartanry is as comprehensive an assessment as can be found on the subject with essays examining not just the history of tartan, but any number of cultural perspectives from tartan in film to tartan in comedy, rock music and the national football team’s Tartan Army.
+From Tartan to Tartanry is as comprehensive an assessment as they will find on the subject, with essays examining not just the history of tartan, but any number of cultural perspectives from tartan in film to tartan in comedy, rock music and the national football team’s Tartan Army.